xoxzo/blog.xoxzo.com/content/Engineering/about-python-import-1-en.md

 Lang: en
 Summary: Let’s learn more about search path for Python import

-It is a frequently happening problem for Python programmer that modules and packages that they want to `import` are not found.
+It is a frequent problem for Python programmers that modules or packages that they want to `import` are not found.

 ```
 >>> import foo